 I have an ongoing interest in writing poetry.
 I had not been interested in seeking publication of them for many years, being fascinated instead with the midwifery of writing.
-But this year I decided to submit some, which were selected and published by Poetry Quarterly, The Avocet, Passager Poetry Journal, and an upcoming issue of The Healing Muse.
+But this year I decided to submit some poems, which were selected for publication by Poetry Quarterly, The Avocet, Passager Poetry Journal, and an upcoming issue of The Healing Muse.

-I have become increasingly interested in the ‘midwifery’ of writing.
 The narratives of others intrigue me.
-We know so little of others until we hear the stories in their lives.
+We know so little of others until we hear the stories in each others' lives.
 And of course, anyone who has been a child and has lived life has stories to tell.
 We’re busy telling ourselves (dream) stories even when we are asleep.
 It’s exciting getting to know people by listening deeply and carefully to their writing voices.
 I am grateful to be able to stimulate and hearten others to discover and express themselves, sometimes breaking through a feeling of isolation, as they unfold their unique experiences and perceptions (see this article).

 I am enormously grateful to Louise Albert, author and teacher.
 She taught me how to read when I was 6 and decades later, when I was an adult, nourished my writing in her thoroughly remarkable classes.
 She was a close friend, ongoing supporter, mentor and role model in many ways.
 Other writing workshops along the way, including those with Irene Zahava in Ithaca, were stimulating and helpful for me.
 Workshops in therapeutic writing added to my scope (see this article).